Hair Fibers Mistakes to Avoid! The Full Guide

 This mistake is particularly common among people new to hair fibers who treat them like a conventional hair product applied mid-styling rather than at the end of the process.

-✓ How to Fix It
+How to Fix It

 Complete all styling before applying fibers.
-This means combing, brushing, blow drying, using straighteners, or setting the hair, all of it done before the fiber container is opened.
+This means combing, brushing, blow drying, using straighteners, or setting the hair, all done before the fiber container is opened.
 Fibers are always the last step, not a middle step.
 The only post-application adjustment that is safe is minimal, careful fingertip blending at the edges of the coverage area.

 6